-- (a) Communicating to all employees the prohibition against retaliation. - (b) The timely review of complaint investigations. - (c) Remediation of any inappropriate conduct or condition and instituting measures to eliminate or minimize the likelihood of recurrence. - (d) The timely communication of the outcome to the complainant.
+- (b) The timely review of complaint investigations. - (c) Remediation of any inappropriate conduct or condition and instituting measures to eliminate or minimize the likelihood of recurrence. - (d) The timely communication of the outcome to the complainant.

 604.7 WHISTLE-BLOWING